 So now we know how much we want to increase the load, we’ll need some idea of what type of load we want to use to ‘up the ante’ for the next block.
 This comes down to 2 things:

-The second consideration when determining where to add load relates to where you are in your season, or more specifically, how generally fit you are.
+The first consideration when determining where to add load relates to where you are in your season, or more specifically, how generally fit you are.

 All load is not created equal.
 Some types of load, e.g. steady endurance work build you up, while others, e.g. intensive track work, tear you down.
 The more aerobic base work that the athlete has behind them the quicker they will recover from more intensive work.
 Therefore, in order to ‘earn’ the right to spend your new fitness how you choose, you need a foundation of general fitness behind you.
 I call this the Suze Orman rule.